Blog

 The bottom line is that employees should never use their personal credit cards to cover business expenses.
 Don't allow them to use a shared business card, either.
 Any person who is permitted to make purchases on behalf of your company should have a business card assigned directly to them.

-The BILL Divvy Corporate Card has many advantages a traditional business credit card simply doesn't offer.
+The BILL Divvy Card has many advantages a traditional business credit card simply doesn't offer.
 We provide flexible underwriting and integrate our credit lines seamlessly with BILL's robust software.

 You can issue a separate BILL card to every authorized employee without an additional annual fee, making it easy to categorize and monitor charges without relying on spreadsheets.
 We even offer business consulting services.